 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Radium Hot Springs is the perfect place to visit and enjoy a holiday in Western Canada, and in this blog, I’m going to tell you about all the fun and exciting things to do in Radium Hot Springs to ensure you enjoy this cute town as much as I do.
+Having visited Radium Hot Springs many times now, I can easily say that it’s the perfect place to visit and enjoy a holiday in Western Canada.
+In this blog, we’ll look at all the fun and exciting things to do here – I’m sure you’ll enjoy spending time in this cute town as much as I do.

 - 23 Things to do in Radium Hot Springs, BC